minjun9282/2601-Advanced-Data-Science-Final-Project/README.md

 - evaluation output format
 - limited metadata needed to verify the reported experimental pipeline

-Requests can be made by contacting the repository owner.
+Requests can be made by contacting the repository owner:minjun9282@khu.ac.kr.
 The requester may be required to separately obtain the Nexar dataset and V-JEPA 2.1 checkpoint according to their respective licenses.

 ## Project Summary